Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

 Available in both English and Traditional Chinese, this certificate can be accessed publicly via the Companies Registry e-services portal (Formerly the Integrated Companies Registry Information or ICRIS).

-The BRC contains essential details, including the business name, physical address, type of business and the nature of its activities, the date operations began, the Unique Business Identifier (UBI), which was formerly known as the Business Registration Number (BRN), and is usually used as the tax identification number, as well as the expiry date of the certificate.
+The BRC contains the business name, physical address, type of business and the nature of its activities, the date operations began, the Unique Business Identifier (UBI), which was formerly known as the Business Registration Number (BRN), and is usually used as the tax identification number, as well as the expiry date of the certificate.

 You can choose a BRC with a validity of either 1 year or 3 years, and you'll need to renew it accordingly—every year or every 3 years—to continue operating legally.